Dunkalunk/drumsniffer/README.md

 ### Download the Application

-* Download the latest release from [here](https://github.com/artman41/guitarsniffer/releases/latest)
+* Download the latest release from [here](https://github.com/Dunkalunk/drumsniffer) once it is available

 ### DONE!